Batmonk - a master bow and arrow maker standing in his workshp, Ulaanbaatar, Mongolia

 The Mongolian Ger

-According to the most recent (Population and Housing) Census (2020) in Mongolia, there are 897.4 thousand households in Mongolia.
-Of these, 342 409 live in gers.
-In Ulaanbaatar, over 60% of the urban population lives in the city’s semi-formal, unplanned ger districts that surround the city to the north, west and east.
-Throughout the ger districts, you will see two main types of housing, the traditional ger and self-built detached houses.
+According to the 2020 Population and Housing Census, Mongolia has 897.4 thousand households, with 342,409 living in gers.
+In Ulaanbaatar, over 60% of the urban population resides in the city’s semi-formal, unplanned ger districts, which surround the city to the north, west, and east.
+These districts feature traditional gers and self-built detached houses.

-• The ger has had an influential role in shaping the Mongolian character and Mongolian family life.
+The word “ger” is Mongolian for home, while “yurt” is derived from the old Turkish word for “dwelling place.”
+Gers have significantly influenced Mongolian culture and family life, fostering close-knit relationships due to their intimate living spaces.
 The small confines prevent privacy but compel families to interact and to share everything.
 Life in a ger tightens the relationship between relatives – making families stronger.

 A Mongolian ger - Gorkhi Terelj National Park